NwayOoKhine/Neo4j-Benchmarking/README.md

 ## 📄 License

-This benchmark implementation is released under [LICENSE TYPE].
 The LDBC SNB benchmark framework is used under its respective license.

 ---